rblankley/mofo/README.md

 Qt supports several different compilers.
 I personally use the Community version of Visual Studio 2019 (free).
 You can download MSVC from the [Microsoft](https://visualstudio.microsoft.com/downloads/) site.
 When installing make sure to install the C++ package.

-If your not using MSVC 2019 then I'm not sure... but it should be theoretically possible I believe.
+If your not using MSVC 2019 then I'm not sure... but it should be possible I believe (i.e. MinGW or other compiler).

+If you just pulled down the binary package you may need the MSVC 2019 Redistributable package.
+You can find that at the [Microsoft](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) site.

 Next you will need to install Qt.
 If you've never used Qt before you're in for a treat, it's an excellent cross platform package that does just about everything you need out of box.
 You can download Qt open source edition [here](https://www.qt.io/download-open-source).
 Just look for the Download Qt Installer button and press it.
 They really, really want you to purchase a license and throw up confusing adverts but the open source edition works just fine.